tudelft3d/val3dity/data/poly/README.txt

   * invalid

 # cube14r
-  * axis-unaligned cube with normals all pointing inwards;
+  * axis-UNaligned cube with normals all pointing inwards;
   * invalid

 # cube14r2
-  * axis-unaligned cube with normals all pointing outwards; the first extreme point along x has a flat star
+  * axis-UNaligned cube with normals all pointing outwards; the first extreme point along x has a flat star
   * valid

 # cube15
   * cube with one dangling face, touching only at one point; the dangling face is the 1st in the list
   * invalid